This article about single mums surviving financially was last updated in 2021.

 HELPFUL FINANCIAL TIPS FOR SINGLE MOTHERS

 - Grocery bills, along-side rent/mortgage payments are one of the biggest outgoings for many families.
-Get your kitchen in order by bulk buying and cooking, ultilising your freezer and shopping in season.
+Get your kitchen in order by bulk buying and cooking, ultilising your freezer, shopping online and shopping in season.

 - Look around you!
 Do you really need everything in your home?
 If you don’t need it, sell it.
 For instance, kid’s toys, old exercise equipment and unwanted furniture.

 - Teach your kids about money so they understand the value of it and don’t nag you for things you can’t afford.
 Get them to help around the house for their pocket money and teach them to save, just as you are.

 - If living costs are really getting you down, consider house sharing with another single mother family or moving in with family members … on a temporary basis of course!
 Not only will you save money but you’ll be about to share household chores and childcare.

 BUILDING WEALTH AS A SINGLE MUM